AnesMaria/Project_capstone/README.md

 # Models Evaluated
 Decision Tree Classifier
-Support Vector Machine (SVM)
+Support Vector Machine (SVM/SVC)
 Random Forest Classifier

 # Model Selection and Evaluation
-After an exploratory data analysis and preprocessing phase, we trained and evaluated the three models.
-Each model was assessed based on the F1 score, considering both training and testing datasets to ensure a robust evaluation.
+We trained and evaluated the three models following a preprocessing and exploratory data analysis stage.
+In order to ensure an accurate evaluation, each model was evaluated using the F1 score while taking into account the training and testing datasets.

 # Optimizing the Best Model
 The model with the highest F1 score on the testing dataset was selected.
 We performed grid search optimization to fine-tune the model parameters, aiming to improve the performance further.